The Information Content of Projected Galaxy Fields: Results

-In \Fig{fig:SNIncrease} we compare the two measures \Eqns{eq:4_SNhier}{eq:4_SNtrad} for the DoubleLog models of different resolutions.
+In the left hand side of \Fig{fig:SNIncrease} we compare the two measures \Eqns{eq:4_SNhier}{eq:4_SNtrad} for the DoubleLog models of different resolutions at a redshift of $z=0.5$.
 Firstly, we see that that the cumulative signal-to-noise of the traditional analysis starts to diverge from the Gaussian scaling at around $k=0.1 h\mathrm{Mpc}^{-1}$ and quickly plateaus thereafter.
 In contrast, for the hierarchical model the confidence on the linear amplitude has a significant dependence on the tracer density and resolution and does always yield more information than the power spectrum based method.
-For a high-sampling limit of $\bar{n} = 1 h^3\mathrm{Mpc}^{-3}$ \Eqn{eq:4_Posterior} recovers the ideal Gaussian information (mode count) for scales as small as $2 h^{-1}\mathrm{Mpc}$.
-In the upper plot on the right we quantify the information ratio of both analysis methods and we see that there is a significant advantage for transverse scales $<8 h^{-1}\mathrm{Mpc}$.
-In particular, the information is at least quadrupled at translinear scales for an attainable shot noise level of $\bar{n} = 0.01 h\mathrm{Mpc}^{-1}$.
-We also show the information of the hierarchical model and the information contained in a discretely sampled Gaussian field,
+For a high-sampling limit of $\bar{n} = 1 h^3\mathrm{Mpc}^{-3}$ \Eqn{eq:4_Posterior} recovers the ideal Gaussian information (mode count) for scales as small as $2 h^{-1}\mathrm{Mpc}$\footnote{In \App{app:CorrelationMatrix} we motivate these results from the correlation structure of the spectra of the underlying fields}.
+In the upper panel on the right we quantify the information ratio of both analysis methods for $z \in \{0.0,0.5,1.0\}$.
+We see that in addition to increasing the tracer density, additional information can be recovered when reducing the transverse scale of the reconstruction or when using mass fields at a later stage of the cosmic evolution.
+For example, at $z=0.5$ the information is at least quadrupled at translinear scales for an attainable shot noise level of $\bar{n} = 0.01 h^3\mathrm{Mpc}^{-3}$.
+In the left hand side of \Fig{fig:SNIncrease} we also show the information of the hierarchical model and the information contained in a discretely sampled Gaussian field,

 where $N_i$ denotes the number of modes in the corresponding $k$-bin and for which the (scale dependent) effective sampling density $\bar{n}_{\mathrm{eff}}$ is taken to be the inverse of the shot noise spectrum of the transformed field.